AbhiVidholiya7026/AbhiVidholiya7026/README.md

 - 👋 Hi, I’m @AbhiVidholiya7026
-- 👀 I’m interested in reading/Watching movies
+- 👀 I’m interested in reading books , coding and Watching movies
-- 🌱 I’m currently learning Data Science
+- 🌱 I’m currently learning Data Science as Specialization
-- 💞️ I’m looking to collaborate on
+- 💞️ I’m looking to collaborate on certain AI projects
 - 📫 How to reach me ...

 <!---